North America “Goes Green” With Tax Incentives:

 “It’s Easy To Be Green!”

 Green building practices continue to grow in consumer popularity thanks, in part, to incentives to build green from government agencies and industry advocacy groups.

 The Green Building movement – especially in the area of increased energy efficiency – improves outcomes for manufacturers and consumers, and though energy efficiency is only one aspect of Green Building, it’s energy efficiency that has the greatest impact on the environment, and therefore, gets the media spotlight. (see our resources section for more on Green building & construction)

 Both Canada and the U.S. monitor sources of toxic greenhouse gases with increasing specificity.
-A recent issue of Facilities Management – a leading industry journal – stated, “Commercial and Industrial buildings in the U.S. contribute emissions of “greenhouse gases”” – a fact based on government-produced studies.
-The growing problem of greenhouse emissions has lead to numerous government initiatives to incentivize the green process, encouraging business leaders across the economic spectrum to save money and go green.
+A recent issue of Facilities Management – a leading industry journal – stated, “Commercial and Industrial buildings in the U.S. contribute emissions of “greenhouse gases” – a fact based on government-produced studies.
+The growing problem of greenhouse emissions have lead to numerous government initiatives to incentivize the green process, encouraging business leaders across the economic spectrum to save money and go green.

 The core of the green stimulus package, developed by both Canadian and U.S. government agencies at the local, regional, state/provincial and national levels, are tax incentives for environmentally sound business activity – from new, energy efficient construction to lower greenhouse gas emissions through the use of “scrubber” technology that removes toxins from industrial waste gases.

 There’s a lot of information available about agencies and compliance associations that provide tax incentives, information, rules and regs on what’s green and what just looks green.